huyaoyu/Tutorial2020_Stereo/README.md

 The cross-correlation layer has to be compiled and installed to the python environment before testing the pre-trained models.
 Steps aftet the installation are pretty much the same with the 3D cost volumne exercise.

 1. Go to /Correlation/CorrelationCUDA.
-2. Run `python3 setup.py build_ext --record InstalledFiles.txt`.
+2. Run `python3 setup.py build_ext`.
 Wait for the compilation process.
-3. Run `python3 setup.py install`.
+3. Run `python3 setup.py install --record InstalledFiles.txt`.
 The cross-correlation layer will be installed to the current python environment.
 E.g, if you are using a virtual environment, the intallation destination will be the correct location specified by the virtual environment.
+The `--record` command records the installed files during the installation.
+If you would like to remove the installed cross-correlation layer, use `cat InstalledFiles.txt | xargs rm -f`.
 4. Create a new sub-folder /Correlation/Pretrained and place in the pre-trained models.
 5. Go to /Correlation.
 6. Run `python3 LocalTest.py`.